TN 17 (08-16)

 B. What it means to relinquish a valuable right or change position for the worse

-The following information describes what it means for a person to have relinquished a valuable right or changed his or her position for the worse:
+The following information describes what it means for a person to have relinquished a valuable right or changed position for the worse:

 The recipient gave up or declined a valuable privilege, claim, entitlement, or benefit having monetary worth due to receipt of the overpaid SSI benefits, or, a notice that we were going to make such payment.
-A recipient relinquishes a valuable right when he or she declines or divests him or herself of something that he or she would have pursued were it not for receipt of the overpaid SSI benefits.
+A recipient relinquishes a valuable right when the recipient declines or divests something that the recipient would have pursued were it not for receipt of the overpaid SSI funds.

 A recipient declined a meal from a soup kitchen because she used her SSI payment, including the overpaid monies, to purchase food.